elixirschool/elixirschool/_posts/2020-04-29-instrumenting_phoenix_with_telemetry_part_two.md

 Instrumenting all of that by hand, by executing custom Telemetry events wherever we need, them will be tedious and time-consuming.
 On top of that, it will be a challenge to standardize event naming conventions, measurements and metadata across the app.

-In the [next post](TBD), we'll examine Phoenix and Ecto's out-of-the-box Telemetry events and use `Telemetry.Metrics` to observe a wide-range of such events, thus eliminating the need for us to execute our own custom events for most of our observability use-cases.
+In next week's post, we'll examine Phoenix and Ecto's out-of-the-box Telemetry events and use `Telemetry.Metrics` to observe a wide-range of such events, thus eliminating the need for us to execute our own custom events for most of our observability use-cases.